HOP

 Beta-acids

 The alpha-acids humulone, cohumulone and adhumulone are present in hops.
 They are not very soluble in water, but during the wort boiling phase of brewing are and are converted to the much more soluble and bitter compounds cis-isohumulone and trans-isohumulone.
 The cis- and trans- forms of isohumulone are in chemical equilibrium and contribute much to the bitterness of beers.
-The beta-acids lupulone, colupulone and adlupulone are also present in hops but are much less bitter than their alpha-equivalents, tend to precipitate out in the wort and are partially oxidised in the brewing process to become delta-acids (hulupones).
+The alpha-acids isomerise into cis- and trans- forms during the brewing process.
+These iso-alpha acids (aka isohumulones)are responsible for the bitterness of beer.
+The alpha-acids also have an important antiseptic role in beer in preventing the unwanted growth of bacteria.
+Beta-acids also play an antiseptic role.
+The beta-acids lupulone, colupulone and adlupulone are also present in hops but are much less bitter than their alpha-equivalents, but with a harsher bitterness.
+However, they are not very soluble in beer and tend to precipitate out in the wort.
+Unlike alpha-acids they do not isomerise as much during the brewing process but they are partially oxidised to become delta-acids (hulupones).
 The products of oxidation of beta-acids do influence the taste and aroma of beer but to a much lesser extent, and are not present in hops themselves so have no representation here.
+Many brewers think beta-acids impart a negative factor in beer and try to limit the amount put in by prudent choice of hops.

 Prehumulone, Posthumulone, prelupulone and postlupulone are also acids found in hops.
 All the acids are fairly weak acids, having a pH of around 5.